cockroachdb/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 {{ site.data.products.dedicated }} clusters on Azure use [Dsv4-series VMs](https://learn.microsoft.com/azure/virtual-machines/dv4-dsv4-series) and [Premium SSDs](https://learn.microsoft.com/azure/virtual-machines/disks-types#premium-ssds).
 This configuration was selected for its optimum price-performance ratio after thorough performance testing across VM families and storage types.

-{{ site.data.products.dedicated }} clusters can be created with a minimum of 4vcPUs per node on Azure.
+CockroachDB {{ site.data.products.dedicated }} clusters can be created with a minimum of 4vcPUs per node on Azure.

 ### Can we use {{ site.data.products.db }} credits to pay for clusters on Azure?